MEET DAYBREAK’S GOVERNING BOARD MEMBERS

 Ron Benfield is the president and CEO for Millwood Associates.
 He currently works toward supporting healthcare organizations survive and thrive.

 “The youth are our future and it’s crucial that we help foster their tools in order for them to develop and succeed,” says Ron.
-“I was inspired to join the board after recognizing the overwhelming need for behavioral health and addiction treatment.”
+“I was inspired to join the board after recognizing the overwhelming need for behavioral health and substance use disorder treatment.”

 With over 30 years of experience, working in health care, Ron is grounded in Daybreak’s mission.
 He has been COO and CFO various times throughout his career and has experience working in behavioral healthcare settings.